Valuing and empowering our people in a zero-incident, safe environment

 Excellence is our goal

-The mandate of the AAID is to investigate aviation occurrences in order to identify deficiencies in the aviation system so they can be prevented from happening again.
-The AAID does not assign fault, or civil or criminal liability.
+The mandate of the Aircraft Accident Investigation Authority (AAIA) is to investigate aviation occurrences to identify deficiencies in the aviation system so they can be prevented from happening again.
+The AAIA does not assign fault, or civil or criminal liability.
 Instead, it aims to understand the aspects of the aviation system that led to the decisions made on the day of the aviation occurrence.

-The AAID works with aviation entities, airline operators and the regulator to ensure safe transport for the traveling public and industry.
-If things go wrong the AAID steps in to see if changes need to be made to the overall system of safety.
+The AAIA works with aviation entities, airline operators, and the regulator to ensure safe transport for the traveling public and industry.
+If things go wrong the AAIA steps in to see if changes need to be made to the overall system of safety.
 Often things go wrong in safety because we’re all human and prone to error, we know that people generally don’t intend to harm themselves or others, nevertheless mistakes do happen.

-The AAID is responsible for the investigation of such aircraft accidents and serious incidents, as well as the publication of investigation reports.
-The AAID is charged with;
+The AAIA is responsible for the investigation of such aircraft accidents and serious incidents, as well as the publication of investigation reports.
+The AAIA is charged with;

 Maintaining its mandated independence and objectivity;